YSU percussion alums and former students of Glenn Schaft:

 Greg has performed with The Jimmy Dorsey Orchestra, The Tommy Dorsey Orchestra, The Les Brown Orchestra, The Nelson Riddle Orchestra, The Terry Myers Orchestra, Michael Andrew & Swingerhead, The Fat Tuesday Big Band, and The American Vintage Orchestra.
 He has also backed headliners such as The Mills Brothers, The Four Aces, Kay Starr, John Davidson, Eartha Kitt, Bowzer, Della Reese, Jack Jones, The Four Freshmen, Smokey Joe’s Café, The Pied Pipers, Rita Moreno, Petula Clark and many others.
 Recently Greg, with the help of John Orsini, formed the Orlando Jazz Orchestra now in it’s fifth season at the Plaza Theatre in Orlando, FL.

 Moriah Placer - BM 2015.
-Freelance artist and drum circle facilitator based in New Orleans.
+Music Educator, freelance artist, and drum circle facilitator based in New Orleans, LA.

 Damon Poole - Studied percussion at YSU 2014-16.
-Cleveland based freelance drumset artist.
+Youngstown based drumset artist.

 Corey Radford – Freelance drumset artist in New York City.
 Studied with Glenn Schaft at the University of Minnesota Duluth where he earned the BM in Jazz Studies.
 MySpace